 What causes insulin resistance?

 There are many causes of insulin resistance, but diet is certainly the major contributor.
-A diet high in refined carbs, fructose (especially high fructose corn syrup), bad fats (particularly damaged or trans-fat) and dairy products.
-Nutrient depletions are another culprit as are an excess of inflammatory compounds which can be caused by environmental toxins.
+A diet high in refined carbs, fructose (especially high fructose corn syrup), bad fats (particularly damaged or trans fats), and dairy products will promote insulin resistance due to the blood sugar spikes and stresses it puts the body through.
+Nutrient depletions are another culprit as they can be a sign of an excess of inflammatory compounds, which can be caused by environmental toxins.
 There is also a genetic component that can be due to defective insulin receptors or defective insulin signaling inside the cells.

 How to heal

 Luckily, preventing and healing from insulin resistance can be achieved through a variety of natural approaches – nutrition and lifestyle being the most important.